DevTeam/Pure.DI/README.md

 DI.Setup(nameof(Composition))
     // Models a random subatomic event that may or may not occur .Bind().As(Singleton).To<Random>()
-    // Represents a quantum superposition of 2 states: Alive or Dead .Bind().To(ctx =>
+    // Quantum superposition of two states: Alive or Dead .Bind().To(ctx =>
     {
       ctx.Inject<Random>(out var random);
       return (State)random.Next(2);
     })
     .Bind().To<ShroedingersCat>()
-    // Represents a cardboard box with any contents .Bind().To<CardboardBox<TT>>()
+    // Cardboard box with any contents
+    .Bind().To<CardboardBox<TT>>()
     // Composition Root
     .Root<Program>("Root");